Malvineous/archlinux-pacman-repo/README.md

 ### Use ###

-1. Create one subdirectory for each repo you wish to establish.
+1. Inside the `public` folder, create one subdirectory for each repo you wish to establish.
-2. Inside this folder, create another one for each architecture you wish to support, e.g. `i686`, `x86_64`, `any`, etc.
+2. Inside this folder, create another one for each architecture you wish to support, e.g. `i686`, `x86_64`, etc.
 3. Copy `Makefile.config.sample` to `Makefile.config` and update as required.
-4. Build your packages as normal, and put the output `.xz` files into the relevant repo's architecture folder from step 2.
+4. Build your packages as normal, and put the output `.xz` files into the relevant repo's architecture folder from step 2 (see below for an example).
 5. Run `make` to construct the repo's database and upload it.
 6. As packages are updated, copy them in as per steps 4 and 5.
 You can delete the old `.xz` files if you wish, or leave them around for a while in case